jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

 ----------

-### V. Embed a sound file using an html audio player in popup 3
+### VI.
+Embed a sound file using an html audio player in popup 3
 Now let's add a sound file from a relative location (one that you have stored on your computer).
 The National Park Service has a whole library of sounds that you can download: https://www.nps.gov/yell/learn/photosmultimedia/soundlibrary.htm.
 "They may be downloaded and used without limitation; however, please credit the "National Park Service " where appropriate".

 The sound file you downloaded from the R drive is a recording a bison eating `yell-YELLBisonEating150313.mp3`.
 Have a listen to it using the default audio player on your computer.